Blindfold TLS Certificates

 The secret policy allows Wingman and Distributed Cloud data plane access to the TLS certificate.

-Note: You can also use the inbuilt
+Note: You can also use the in-built

 Step 1: Log into Console and start creating new secret policy.